Moving to Saudi Arabia: Relocation Guide for Doctors

 • Final Exit Visa

+Immediate family members can also benefit from permanent residency.
 Full permission to work in the private sector without a sponsor.
+You can own real estate for residential, commercial, and industrial use.

-Living in Saudi Arabia
+residential area in Saudi Arabia

 Banking and Financial Matters

-• Saudi British Bank (SABB)
+• British Bank (SABB)

 • Al Rajhi Bank